A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 The Dolomites don’t ask you to be adventurous.
 They just make it really, really hard not to be.

-Best Time To Visit The Dolomites, Italy
+Best Time to Visit the Dolomites, Italy

 Image credits: Italia.it